neuecc/UniRx/README.md

 }
 ```

 View is Scene, Unity hierarchy.
 View to Presenter associates by Unity Engine on initialize.
-There are simple but very powerful.
+XxxAsObservable is created a Signal simply, no overhead.
+SubscribeToText and SubscribeToInteractable(like Command) is simple binding like helper.
+There are simple tools but very powerful.
 It is natural for Unity and achieve maximum performance and clear architecture.

 ObservableUIBehaviour
 ---